ECN420 Petroleum Economics

 - discuss the major events and developments in the history of the petroleum industry, and the development of the price of oil up until today.

-- explain how local, regional, and global policies and institutions affect energy markets and prices today and in the future.
+- analyze and discuss how local, regional, and global policies and institutions affect energy markets and prices today and in the future.

 - develop advanced technical skills, analytical decision making and problem solving.

-Intermediate microeconomics and a basic knowledge of calculus recommended.
+Intermediate microeconomics and basic knowledge of calculus is recommended.

 Credit reduction due to overlap